amatsuda/active_decorator/README.md

 # ActiveDecorator

-A simple and Rubyish view helper for Rails 3.
+A simple and Rubyish view helper for Rails 3 and Rails 4.
 Keep your helpers and views Object-Oriented!

 ## Features ##